 At Minnesota Valley National Wildlife Refuge, 1,200 Twin Cities children and their families helped restore native vegetation on the refuge, learned more about the Minnesota River by canoeing along its banks, and engaged with refuge managers on environmental education initiatives.
 Located in downtown Bloomington, the refuge is within ready access to over three million people in the Minneapolis-St. Paul metropolitan area.

-At America’s first urban refuge, John Heinz National Wildlife Refuge, citizen science activities are bringing urban residents to a refuge that is adjacent to an international airport and within view of downtown Philadelphia.
+At America’s first urban refuge, John Heinz National Wildlife Refuge, community science activities are bringing urban residents to a refuge that is adjacent to an international airport and within view of downtown Philadelphia.
 Local residents collect information that assists the study of monarch butterfly migration and participate in the tagging of butterflies that make the yearly migration to the Monarch Butterfly Biosphere Reserve in Mexico.
 The information that these urban community members collect is invaluable to conservation efforts for the butterfly and the refuge.
 Meanwhile, public recreation at John Heinz is credited with generating $2.5 million in economic activity annually in greater Philadelphia.

 As the newest urban refuge, Valle de Oro National Wildlife Refuge in New Mexico, a former dairy farm, has been transformed into a living laboratory for 10,000 students each year to track the ecological conditions of the Rio Grande.
 Located less than 10 miles from Albuquerque, the refuge provides access to wildlife in one of the fastest growing regions in the nation.
 In addition, the refuge has worked to engage nearby Spanish speaking communities and create new opportunities for them to enjoy and learn from their public lands, recognizing the traditional Hispanic culture’s deep connection to the natural world.
 Defenders loves working with the refuge and the Friends of Valle de Oro on programs that make wildlife more accessible, like the backyard wildlife refuge guide, which is due out this spring, and their annual Abrazos Environmental Justice Day in late April.